 - have a minimum GPA of 3.0

-- be able to take LEAD 2020: Leadership Practicum during the spring semester of their participation
+- be able to take LEAD 2100: Georgia Education Mentorship during both the fall and spring semester of their participation

 - be able to participate in outside-the-classroom events and activities during both the fall and spring